Trump closing in on being able to sell his shares of Truth Social's parent company. But will he?

 Trump owns nearly 115 million shares of the company, according to a recent filing with the Securities and Exchange Commission.
 Based on Tuesday’s closing price of $18.04, Trump’s shares are worth approximately $2 billion.

 The question remains if Trump will decide to sell any of his shares.
 Even though he’d be certain to receive a sizeable payout, the stock is now worth considerably less than it was valued at several months ago.
-When Truth Social made its debut on the Nasdaq in March, it hit a high of $79.38.
+When Truth Social & Technology Group Corp. made its debut on the Nasdaq in March, it hit a high of $79.38.

+The stock closed Wednesday down $1.95 at $16.68 but above the day’s low of $15.30.
+The decline also came after Taylor Swift endorsed Harris for president shortly after the debate ended.

 Trump Media runs the social media platform Truth Social, which Trump created after he was banned from Twitter and Facebook following the Jan.
 6, 2021, Capitol riot.
 Based in Sarasota, Florida, the company has been losing money and struggling to raise revenue.
 It lost nearly $58.2 million last year while generating only $4.1 million in revenue, according to regulatory filings.